sosie-js/python-dia/docs/index.md

 - [Gui](https://sosie-js.github.io/python-dia/gui) the graphical user interface for the Mock plugin which bring mainly dia.register_action to trigger action from menu mocking the dia interface.

+- [Core](https://sosie-js.github.io/python-dia/core) the core files to create dia objects to be used by the mock plugin